EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 Are customs charges refundable if I return a product?

-No. Irish Revenue has confirmed the €3 customs duty per item is non-refundable if you change your mind and return the goods.
-Customs duty is only refunded if the goods are faulty.
-VAT on returns may or may not be refunded by the individual retailer — check the retailer's returns policy before purchasing.
+No. Irish Revenue confirms the €3 customs duty is non-refundable on a change-of-mind return; it is only refunded if the goods are faulty.
+VAT on returns may or may not be refunded by the supplier depending on its terms, so check the returns policy before purchasing.
+Return shipping to a non-EU country is at your expense.

-Does the new customs duty apply to goods from Germany, France, or other EU countries?
+Does the new customs duty apply to goods bought from Germany, France, or other EU countries?

-No. The €3 per item duty applies only to goods shipped from countries outside the European Union.
-Germany, France, the Netherlands, and all other EU member states are inside the EU customs area — no customs duty applies to shipments from these countries to Ireland.
+No. The €3 per item duty applies only to goods shipped from outside the European Union.
+Germany, France, the Netherlands and all other EU member states are inside the EU customs area, so no customs duty applies to shipments from these countries to Ireland.

 How is the customs duty paid — at checkout or on delivery?